Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

 \subsubsection{Hyper-parameter Settings}

 We set the batch size of 128 with 10, 000 random negative items per batch, and the embedding size is set to 128 for all methods.
 In all sampling based methods which employ two-layer SASRec as the backbone, we conduct 4 multi-head self-attention and 2 FFN layers, while the hidden size is set to 256.
 The sample rates of RanSAM, LastSAM and PopSAM are searched from $\{0.5,0.6,0.7,0.8,0.9\}$.
 We consistently employ Autom as the default optimizer for all recommenders, combined with a learning rate $\alpha_1$ of $1 \times e ^{-3} $.
 As for our sampler, we conduct SGD with a learning rate $\alpha_2$ of $1 \times e ^{-1} $.
-The remain parameters of baselines are carefully tuned or follow the default settings suggested by the original work.
-We use grid search to find the best group of AutoSAM's hyper-parameters as shown in appendix A.2.1.
+We use grid search to find the best group of AutoSAM's hyper-parameters as shown in Table \ref{t1}